- Self-Directed Accounts

 When the sands start to shift beneath your feet is not the right time to start learning.
 If you’re going to have to learn to be a better investor at some point, why not start now?
 And why not do it in a way that actually makes you feel good?

 Some of you may be wondering if you have to give up financial return to invest with your values.
 No, you do not!
 Yet, perceptions of a trade-off between sustainable investing and financial gain have proven stubborn.

 People who argue that you will give up financial return when you invest consciously are most often referring to investments made in the stock market.
 These naysayers are not even considering other asset classes, such as cash, fixed income, private investments, or alternatives, where the trade-off can be hard to find.
 They are primarily focused on stock funds that incorporate ESG (environmental, social, and governance) criteria, and even there, they are wrong.

 The evidence supporting ESG investing is mounting.
-In 2019 Cornerstone Capital Group, a women-led financial advisory and research firm, undertook a comprehensive review of research papers that looked at the potential trade-off between ESG criteria and financial performance.
-They analyzed over 2,200 studies conducted since the 1970s and found the research consistently concluded that ESG standards do not compromise investment performance.12
+In 2022 Pathstone Family Office undertook a comprehensive review of research papers that looked at the potential trade-off between ESG criteria and financial performance.
+They analyzed over 1,200 studies from the past two decades and found the research consistently concluded that ESG standards do not compromise investment performance.12

 A 2017 study by Nuveen TIAA Investments, 2016 research by Barclays Research, and three meta-studies in 2015—one by Deutsche Asset & Wealth Management, another by Oxford University and Arabesque partners, and a third by Morgan Stanley—provided similar results.13